 Written for SATB Choir, unaccompanied, this piece is a setting of and Advent text by John Dalles based upon Mark 13:33-37.
 It will be premiered during the season of Advent by the Basilica Choir under the direction of William Picher.
 Scores will be available for purchase after the premier.

-The Audubon Park Psalter presently consists of four volumes: one for each of the liturgical years (A, B, and C) and a fourth for Solemnities, Feasts and other holidays.
+The Audubon Park Psalter consists of five volumes: one for each of the liturgical years (A, B, and C), a fourth for Solemnities, Feasts and other holidays and a shorter fifth volume containing palms for weddings and funerals.
 It uses the new Revised Grail Psalm translation for the verses with the ICEL refrains.
-Each volume is 60-70 pages and contain over 50 psalm settings.
-A shorter fifth volume containing palms for weddings and funerals is in preparation.
+Each liturgical year volume is 60-70 pages and contain over 50 psalm settings.

 After several years of leading very eclectic music programs, I felt the need for a psalter that would raise the standard of music available and that could be adapted to many different settings.
 The Audubon Park Psalter is designed to be flexible instrumentally and vocally.
 The verses are written most often in a one pulse per measure chant style (like Gelineau) so that a consistent tempo may be kept between the refrain and the verses.
 Having chant style verses makes the singer’s task of learning multiple verses easier than a through-composed setting, but by keeping a pulse, it is possible to have much more interesting melodies than a common 3-5 note chant settings would offer.